Villeneuve-Loubet to Manosque

 He is very kindly letting me use his internet access as the free thirty minute a day service is very slow, and when it's that slow it can take up to thirty minutes just to upload text and three photographs.
 He didn't rip us off for the baguettes, just normal shop prices, so I guess he's making nothing out of it, but looks upon it as a service to his guests.
 The blow came when he told us where the supermarket was.
 We'd been past it, looked in the window but discounted it because it had clothes in the window at the front of the store, and so we assumed that it was a clothes shop, but as it turned out it was the same layout used by Marks & Spencer's stores which incorporate a food hall.
 At least then I knew we'd be able to get some fresh milk today.

 On the way back up the hill to our pitch I passed the luxury tents which the firemen stayed in and was reminded of the internal layout.
 When it came to bedrooms there were two, one double bed, and in the other a bunk bed design with a double at the bottom with a single above.
 Dividing the number of firemen in the group in to the number of beds available in the tents they hired, I concluded it must have been a very cosy arrangement.
 Maybe there is such a thing as the Gay Rugby Union Federation of France, or GRUFF for short.
-That could give them the advantage when it came to ball play.
+That could give them an advantage when it came to ball play.

 Chores done we were off in to town for a few bits of shopping, a look at the market, and to take a few video shots.
 I had forgotten to take the camera yesterday which was annoying.
 We also decided we'd treat ourselves to lunch out today.

 First we found the supermarket, it ticked all the boxes, it was so frustrating as we spent a lot of time yesterday looking for it, with The Chef not feeling too good having walked all the way in to and around town in very hot conditions.